FriendsOfCake/crud/docs/listeners/translations.md

 layout: default
 ---

-## Language
+# Translations

 All of the messages used in the crud component can be overridden in one of two ways: by explicitly defining the messages to use in the controller's components array, or by using the standard translations functions of CakePHP.

-### Overriding individual messages
+# Overriding individual messages

 The below components array is populated with all of the messages used: